When Sex Matters Most for Conception

 If a man has normal sperm quality, daily sex won't impact sperm concentration and motility will reman normal.
 A study also indicated that men with a low sperm count, sperm concentration and motility may be highest with daily ejaculation.

-If you were to space out sex, and your partner is ejaculating every other day, this wouldn't negatively impact his sperm parameters.
-However, if he's ejaculating every 5 days, sperm parameters at this point may be affected.
-By 10 days without ejaculating, sperm parameters begin to deteriorate.
+Taking a break every other day wouldn't negatively impact his sperm parameters.
+However, if he's ejaculating every 5 days, sperm parameters may be affected.
+Sperm parameters begin to deteriorate, if ejactulation hasn’t occurred for 10 days.

 The bottom line is, as long as sperm parameters are normal (and you probably wouldn't find this out until after getting tested by a fertility clinic), having sex every 2-3 days in your fertile window can be beneficial.

 One study showed that having sex daily, led to a higher chance of becoming pregnant in the menstrual cycle.
-That said, planning sex for fertility purposes may be emotionally taxing, so select an interval that works best for you and your mental health.
+Keep in mind that planning sex for fertility purposes may be emotionally taxing, so find an interval that works best for you and your mental health.

 Final Thoughts